Open-Source-Drilling-Community/Field/README.md

 # Field

-The Field solution provides a microservice (REST API), reusable Razor pages, and a Blazor Server web application to manage Field data, display field trajectories and survey runs, and run contextual calculators.
+The Field solution provides a microservice (REST API), reusable Razor pages, and a Blazor Server web application to manage Field data, display field trajectories and survey runs, maintain field-level vocabularies and delineation lines, and run contextual calculators.
 It also includes shared models and generators for OpenAPI-based clients used across the solution.

 ## Purpose

-- Expose a REST API to create, read, update, and delete Field data, and to compute cartographic conversion sets associated with a Field.
+- Expose a REST API to create, read, update, and delete Field data, managed field feature categories, field memberships, field identities, delineation line types, and cartographic conversion sets associated with a Field.
-- Provide a web UI to browse and edit fields, display field-level trajectories and survey runs, and run cartographic and vertical datum conversions.
+- Provide a web UI to browse and edit fields, manage field vocabularies, maintain delineation lines, display field-level trajectories and survey runs, and run cartographic and vertical datum conversions.
 - Share OpenAPI-generated clients/DTOs to keep contracts consistent across Service, WebApp, and tests.

 ## Installation